TexasInstruments/ble_examples/README.md

 These examples and demos are for **TI SimpleLink CC26x2 SDK 1.60.00.43**

-This repository contains *Bluetooth&reg;* 5 sample applications for Texas Instruments' SimpleLink CC26x2 SDK.
+This repository contains *Bluetooth&reg;* 5 sample applications for Texas Instruments' SimpleLink CC2640R2 SDK.
+These examples have not been validated as production-ready.

 **Do not** use GitHub's bug tracking feature for support.
 For inquiries, see the [Bluetooth&reg; low energy Forum](https://e2e.ti.com/support/wireless_connectivity/bluetooth_low_energy/f/538).